 Everyone and their mother is out there telling you why you need to know your audience, and I am no exception.
-In this post, I’m going to break down how to define your audience in just 3 simple steps.
+But in this post, I’m going to break down how to define your audience in just 3 simple steps.

 Knowing who you’re doing this for is everything.
 It brings the clarity needed to design an effective brand, strategize your website, nail your brand voice, etc. You might think that you want to appeal to as many people as possible, but if you don’t know exactly who you’re talking to, you’re essentially talking to no one.
 No one will have that “This is the perfect person for ME” moment unless you are speaking directly to them.

 If you’re like me, this part seems a little superficial, right?
 But, I promise there’s value to it.
 Determining your target audience’s basic information allows you to picture them AS A REAL PERSON.
 This makes your voice sound more real and authentic because you’re not yelling out into the void, you’re talking directly to friend like they were right in front of you.

 Examples of questions you should answer to define your audience’s demographic: